 Prior to Goldsmiths, Alex gained a Masters in Computer Related Design from the Royal College of Art (1997–1999) and subsequently worked as a Designer in Residence as part of the Design and Media Research Fellowship at the Jan van Eyck Academie, Maastricht – possibly the first design and science and technology studies collaborative research project.
 Working alongside Noortje Marres and Richard Rogers amongst others, Alex was involved in developing and designing the first digital tools and methods (e.g. the Issuecrawler) for mapping knowledge politics and controversy on the web.
 Alex gained his PhD in Sociology at Goldsmiths in 2010 where he was examined by Lucy Suchman and Matthew Fuller.
 This research centered on an ethnographic field study of the practices of user-centered designers in the field of human-computer interaction and the role of users as human and non-humans therein.
 His research was financially supported by a Whitehead Scholarship and an EPSRC doctoral training grant.

-I have peer-reviewed for the following scientific journals, conferences and publishers: Annals of the Association of American Geographers; Co-Design; Environment and Planning A; Environment and Planing D; MIT Press; Science, Technology & Human Values, Social Studies of Science, Science as Culture, SIGCHI, Design Research Society, Sociological Research Online and The Sociological Review.
+Alex has peer-reviewed for the following scientific journals, conferences, publishers and organisations: Annals of the Association of American Geographers; Co-Design; Environment and Planning A; Environment and Planning D; Microsoft Research; MIT Press; The Netherlands Organisation for Scientific Research; Parse; Science, Technology & Human Values; Social Studies of Science; Science as Culture; SIGCHI; Design Research Society; Sociological Research Online and The Sociological Review.